Bruhath10/Physical-Design/README.md

 ## 3. Design and Characterization of cells using Magic Layout tool and ngspice

-Day-3 started with the usage of an important tool, **ngspice**.
-SPICE deck generation was explained and practiced.
+The usage of an important tool, **ngspice** was done.
+SPICE deck generation was learnt and practiced.
 Spice deck consists of the parameters of the CMOS design starting with the pMOS, nMOS source, drain ,gate voltages, dimensions (W, L) also including power supply along with simulation commands.
 W/L ratio of MOS impact on the performance was practically evidenced.
 The parameter **Switching Threshold (Vm)**, deciding the robustness of the CMOS, was discussed.
 The concept of Stick diagram and Euler's path was studied and the impact of not considering the Euler's path was analyzed showing it's advantage of giving an optimal design.
 The layout with only Stick diagram was too clumsy and had too many metal contacts and connections.
 Considering each and every dimension, an extensive layout was designed.

 **MOS Netlist description in Spice deck**